 Sometimes No Antibiotic is the Best Prescription

-This short video for patients explores when you may not need antibiotics for upper respiratory tract infections and what patients can do to feel better without antibiotics.
+This short video for patients explores when you may not need antibiotics for upper respiratory tract infections and what you can do to feel better without antibiotics.

 Do Bugs Need Drugs?
 Parents’ Guide

-Parents, this guide helps you build knowledge on appropriate antibiotic use for your child.
+Parents, this guide, produced by Alberta Health Services’ Do Bugs Need Drugs program, helps you build knowledge on appropriate antibiotic use for your child.
 Learn what symptoms signal the need for medical attention and the best way to stop the spread of infections.
-Available in 7 languages.
-Coming soon in Cree!
+A Cree-language guide is also available.

 Antibiotics and the Zoo Living In You